 - Contract forms are available online to the schools from the Archdiocesan Office of Catholic Schools. - In elementary schools, the Pastor/Board chair (in the case of consolidated schools) and the Principal must sign contracts before the contracts are offered to the teachers. - In secondary schools, the president must sign contracts before the contracts are offered to the teachers. - Teachers who are being renewed must be given contracts between April 15th and May 1st.
-Teachers must sign contracts and return to Principals within one week of receiving the contract. - Any requests for extensions shall be made in writing by teachers, and the responses to such requests shall also be made in writing. - Copies of the contracts shall be distributed as designated on the contract. - In the event that a teacher breaks the contract prior to the beginning of or during the academic year, the teacher is liable for any additional cost incurred by the school for hiring a replacement. - Contracts are for one year only.
+Teachers must sign contracts and return to Principals within one week of receiving the contract.
+If no definitive written contract is completed and signed by the all parties designated on the contract, it shall be presumed that the parties will not contract for the next school year and both parties may pursue other options to fill the teaching position on the part of the school or seeking employment elsewhere on the part of the teacher.
+However, nothing in policy #4310 should be interpreted to preclude the parties from reaching an agreement for continued employment of the teacher after May 1st. - Any requests for extensions shall be made in writing by teachers, and the responses to such requests shall also be made in writing. - Copies of the contracts shall be distributed as designated on the contract. - In the event that a teacher breaks the contract prior to the beginning of or during the academic year, the teacher is liable for any additional cost incurred by the school for hiring a replacement. - Contracts are for one year only.